marytanaelwriter/marytanaelwriter/README.md

 During my soul searching, I somehow discovered technical writing.
 It was an eye-opener, to say the least.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and eventually landed a job in the IT industry.

-Sadly, the role wasn't a good fit for me, which is why I'm actively seeking opportunities right now.
+Sadly, that job wasn't a good fit for me, which is why I'm actively seeking opportunities right now.

 However, finding even an entry-level Technical Writer position can be challenging if you don't have a technical background.
 To address that gap, I decided to create a tech writing portfolio and beef up my tech knowledge (both are still ongoing!).